Tavalino to open sister restaurant in Patriot Place

 The new establishment, to be called Citizen Crust, will be located across from Bar Louis in a 6,100-square-foot combined space currently occupied by several retail tenants.

-Selectmen recently green-lighted an array of licensing and permitting approvals related to food and alcohol service, portraying Tavolino as a solid citizen in the local business community.
+Selectmen recently green-lighted an array of licensing and permitting approvals related to food and alcohol service, portraying Tavalino as a solid citizen in the local business community.

 Perruna stressed that care has been taken to develop a distinctive menu focusing on what he characterized as “global street food,” both for eat-in and take-out customers.